ibm-cloud-docs/cis/cis-cli-plugin.md

     See the following documentation link for detailed [TLS mode description](/docs/cis?topic=cis-cis-tls-options).

 `--universal`
-:   Specify whether universal ssl is enabled for you domain.
+:   Specify whether universal ssl is enabled for your domain.
 Valid values are `true` and `false`.

 `--tls-1-2-only`
 :   Specify whether Crypto TLS 1.2 feature is enable for your domain.
 Enabling this feature prevents use of previous versions.
 Valid values are `on` and `off`.